ahmedkhan1039/electron-react-typescript-starter/README.md

 ## Folder Structure

  - **app:** Here lies all you application logic.
-Here are two files main.js and index.tsx.
-Let me explain them one by one
+Here lies index.tsx.
+Let me explain about it.
-	 - **main.js:** Here lies the initialization of electron app.
-You will not have to change it unless you are changing some thing related specific to electron.
 	 - **index.tsx:** Here lies the root of the react app.
 From here the react start rendering the application.
  - **config:** Here lies all the web-pack configurations.
 There are separate for electron and react bundling.
  - **resource:** All pictures must be placed in this folder.
  - **server.js:** It is only used when we are executing in dev mode.
 Its purpose is hot reloading of modules.
+ - **main.js:** Here lies the initialization of electron app.
+You will not have to change it unless you are changing some thing related specific to electron.

 ## Prerequisite